 2. Cardamom Earl Grey

 This spice good for more than just delicious Indian curry over rice.
 Cardamom‘s power affects relationships, emotions, and healing.
-This mix is perfect to drink while you get ready for a date or while trying to build a relationship with yourself.
+This mix is perfect for drinking while you get ready for a date or while trying to build a relationship with yourself.

 3. Honeysuckle Earl Grey